MathiasStadler/prompt_template_website_responsive_ads/README_save.md

 - Create a HTML/CSS based code for a webpage with follow feature
   - Use HTML 5.0 and CSS3
+  - Responsive header with navigation menu
   - Head area
   - Foot area
   - main part with two columns width 63% /37%
   - Links in the Head area as line for Start page Facilities Contact Press International Patient Office
   - Links in the foot area as line for other websites with the following content: GTC, Impressum, Create Display, FAQ, Cookies
   - Add for each link a subpage with same footer and Header and add 100 letter form Lorem Ipsum
+  - Arrange inside the head area next to each other in a row
+  - Arrange inside the foot area next to each other in a row too
 - create a folder structure and save the result inside new  HTML files

 ## 2,run